Marion Mott-McGrath

 Marion Mott-McGrath (born 6 February 1940), née McGrath, is an Australian chess player.
 She is a four-time winner of the Australian Women's Chess Championship (1966, 1969, 1976, 1980).

 Biography

 From the 1960s to the 1980s Marion Mott-McGrath was one of the leading Australian women's chess players.
 Marion Mott-McGrath is an Australian chess player, who most often won Australian Women's Chess Championships.
 In 1966, she first time won Australian Women's Chess Championship, but in 1980 Marion Mott-McGrath is repeated this success in fourth time.
-In 1967, she participated at Women's World Chess Championship Candidates Tournament in Subotica and ranked 16th place.
+In 1967, she became first Australian to qualify to participate in the Women's World Chess Championship Candidates Tournament in Subotica and she finished in the 16th place.

 Marion Mott-McGrath played for Australia in the Women's Chess Olympiads: